jwkoelewijn/batsir/README.md

 that will connect to a AMQP Broker on localhost and will listen for messages on the 'some_queue' queue.
 When a message is received, the message will be offered to the SumFilter first.
 The result of the SumFilter is then sent to the #execute method of the AverageFilter.
-The result of this filter will than be sent as an AMQP message on the 'queue_2' queue.
+The result of this filter will then be sent as an AMQP message on the 'queue_2' queue.

 The inbound AMQPAcceptor of the second stage will then receive the message and its filters will be invoked (the PrintFilter in this example).